-Purpose: To take water from the Kapuni Stream in association with the operation of a gas processing facility Condition requirement Means of monitoring during period under review Compliance achieved?
+Pu Purpose: To take water from the Kapuni Stream in association with the operation of a gas processing facility Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Limits to volume of water abstracted Volume measurement by the Company and review of records by Council Yes 2.
 Defines three take locations Inspection by Council Yes 3.
 Limit take duration at alternative locations Not required by the Company this period N/A 4.
 Adopt best practicable option to prevent or minimise adverse effects Inspection and review of the Company records Yes 5.
 Installation and maintenance of water meter and data logger Inspection by Council.
 Telemetry to Council via STDC system established January 2014 Yes 6.
 Certification of water measuring equipment Provision of certificate.
 Certification testing carried out 30 October 2014 Yes 7.
 Notification of equipment failure Liaison with the consent holder Not required this period 8.
 Metering equipment accessible to Council Inspection Yes 9.
 Details of take recording Records in format required Yes 10.
 Notification of details of emergency takes Not required during period under review N/A 11.
 Fish screen Check screen, and intake design Yes 12.
 Financial contributions for riparian planting and fencing in Kapuni catchment Payments received, no further obligation N/A 13.
-Option for Council to review consent conditions Option available June 2020.Not exercised, as determined by Council Yes erall assessment of consent compliar pect of this consent High erformance in respect of this consent High
+Option for Council to review consent conditions Optional review in 2023 Yes erall assessment of consent compliar pect of this consent nce and environmental performance in High erformance in respect of this consent High

 Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Adopt best practicable option to prevent or minimise adverse effects Inspection and liaison with consent holder Yes 2.
 Limit on stormwater catchment area Inspection Yes 3.
 Monitor temperature from discharge and keep within limits Company records and measurement, with review and checking by Council, Yes 4.
 Monitor pH levels and keep within range Company records and sampling, with review and checking by Council.
 Variation identified in previous monitoring period in relation to Kapuni Stream pH monitoring, now rectified Yes 5.
 Discharge cannot produce visible effects on the surface of Kapuni Stream Inspection Yes 6.
-Concentration of un-ionised ammonia in Kapuni Stream not to exceed limits Company records and sampling, with review and checking by Council Yes 7.
-Concentration of sodium in Kapuni Stream not to exceed limits Company records and sampling, with review and checking by Council Yes 8.
-Concentration of vanadium in Kapuni Stream not to exceed limit Company records and sampling, with review and checking by Council.
-Yes Some elevated vanadium identified in the lower monitoring site through monthly reports, post January 2020.
-Communicated by consent holder in the previous monitoring period that this is due to the inferred concentrations of vanadium via potassium which over estimates vanadium concentration.
-The consent holder evaluates and discharges the process water with the over estimate 9.
-Discharge not to contain free available chlorine Company records and sampling, with review and checking by Council Yes

-Purpose: To discharge process effluent and stormwater to the Kapuni Stream Condition requirement Means of monitoring during period under review Compliance achieved?
-10. Submission of effluent disp management plan to Coun Provision of plan as required Yes 11.
-Effluent disposal managem plan to be followed Company records, inspection and sampling Yes 12.
-Provision of programmes o water treatment and notific of any changes Yes 13.
-Review of programmes of chemical cleaning treatmer notification of any changes t and Inspection and provision of information Yes 14.
-Optional review provision r water treatment or chemica cleaning programmes N/A 15.
-Option for Council to review consent conditions V Option next available June 2023 N/A Overall assessment of consent or respect of this consent High • ation performance in respect of this consent High
+Concentration of un-ionised ammonia in Kapuni Stream not to exceed limits as a result of the discharge Company records and sampling, with review and checking by Council Yes 7.
+Concentration of sodium in Kapuni Stream not to exceed limits as a result of the discharge Company records and sampling, with review and checking by Council Yes 8.
+Concentration of vanadium in Kapuni Stream not to exceed limit as a result of the discharge Company records and sampling, with review and checking by Council Yes 9.
+Discharge not to contain free available chlorine Company records and sampling, with review and checking by Council Yes 10.
+Submission of effluent disposal management plan to Council Provision of plan as required Yes 11.
+Effluent disposal management plan to be followed Company records, inspection and sampling Yes 12.
+Provision of programmes of water treatment and notification of any changes Inspection and provision of information.
+Chemical changes notified.
+Also discharge conductivity monitoring implemented for contingency discharge by the Company Yes 13.
+Review of programmes of chemical cleaning treatment and notification of any changes Inspection and provision of information Yes 14.
+Optional review provision re water treatment or chemical cleaning programmes No review required this period N/A 15.
+Option for Council to review consent conditions Option next available June 2023 N/A